 Start of Block: Foreign aid

-Q1 To the best of your guess, what percentage of the British government's spending is allocated to foreign aid (that is, to reduce poverty in low-income countries)?
-For information, government spending totals 41% of UK GDP, it includes national and local government spending, and apart from foreign aid, it covers the following items: defense, social security (retirement pensions), health (the NHS), welfare benefits, education, roads, justice, and other programs.
+Q1 From your guess, what percentage of the British government's spending is allocated to foreign aid (that is, to reduce poverty in low-income countries)?
+For your information, government spending totals 41% of UK GDP.
+Apart from foreign aid, it includes national and local government spending and covers the following items: defense, social security (retirement pensions), health (the NHS), welfare benefits, education, roads, justice, and other programs.

 Less than 0.1% (4)